ruqqq/nano-node-rpc/README.md

 # @dev-ptera/nano-node-rpc

-This is a NodeJS Nano RPC client written in Typescript with a singular dependency on [axios](https://www.npmjs.com/package/axios).
+This is a NodeJS Nano RPC API client written in Typescript with a singular dependency on [axios](https://www.npmjs.com/package/axios).

 Use this package to fetch data from a local Nano Node, a web API, or My Nano Ninja.